-Kathleen Dunphy, Linda Glover Gooch, John Poon, Dave Santillanes, Kathryn Stats, and Colley Whisson offer expert advice.
+Kathleen Dunphy, Linda Glover Gooch, John Poon, Dave Santillanes, Kathryn Stats, and Colley Whisson offer expert advice and plein air tips.

 Painting outdoors in the open air can be a frustrating and even discouraging experience for the uninitiated.
 Today’s best plein air painters experienced those same overwhelming feelings when they first began painting outdoors.
 But what they’ve all discovered is that the struggles and initial failures are more than worth it.